-A Brief History of Gracie Mansion
+Brief History of Gracie Mansion

-In 1799, a prosperous New York merchant named Archibald Gracie built a country house overlooking a bend in the East River, five miles north of the City.
-Financial hardship forced Gracie to sell his house to Joseph Foulke in 1823, and, in 1857, Noah Wheaton purchased the property.
-In 1896, the City of New York appropriated the estate due to non-payment of taxes, incorporating its 11 acres of grounds into East River Park, renamed in 1910 for the German-American statesman, Carl Schurz.
+Financial hardship caused in part by the trade barriers of the War of 1812 forced Gracie to sell his house in 1823 to Joseph Foulke and his family.
+In 1857, Noah Wheaton purchased the property and continued to use it as a country retreat.
+In 1896, the City of New York appropriated the estate due to the non-payment of taxes, incorporating its 11 acres into East River Park,which was renamed in 1910 for the German-American statesman Carl Schurz.